olgatenison/goit-react-hw-04-feedback/README.md

 ## Conclusion

-This project showcases an understanding of fundamental React concepts and the ability to create simple applications using these concepts.
+This project showcases an understanding of fundamental React concepts, including functional components and hooks.
+It demonstrates the ability to create a feedback application with clean code organization and state management using hooks.

 ## React homework template